spatie/laravel-personal-data-export/README.md

 ### Selecting personal data

-First you'll have to preperate your user model.
+First, you'll have to prepare your user model.
 You should add a `selectPersonalData` function which accepts an instance of `Spatie\PersonalDataDownload\PersonalData`.

 ```php
 // in your user model